saikiransomanagoudar/profbot/README.md

 ## About the Project

-**Rate My Professor** is a web application that allows students to rate and review their professors.
-The platform provides a space for students to share their experiences and helps others in choosing the right professor for their academic needs.
+**Rate My Professor** is a chatbot helps students in choosing the right professor for their academic needs based on rating, subject, and skills.

 ## Features